duoduobingbing/gelf-logging4j/README.md

 * [log4j 2.x](#log4j2-gelf-configuration)
 * [Logback](#logback-gelf-configuration)

-`gelf-logging4j` requires as of version 2.0.0 Java 21 or higher.
+`gelf-logging4j` requires as of version 2.0.0 Java 21 or higher and at least Maven 3.9.x to build.
 If you require an older Java version, please use the original `logstash-gelf`.
 See also [our docs](https://github.com/duoduobingbing/gelf-logging4j/tree/master/docs) or [the Graylog GELF specification](http://www.graylog2.org/resources/gelf/specification) for further documentation.

+For details on building the project see [BUILDING](https://github.com/duoduobingbing/gelf-logging4j/tree/master/.github/BUILDING.md).

 Including it in your project